Didgeridoo Music, Walk-A-Bout Tours

 • 9am - 11AM didge jam session with Bernie Haley in the Smith Building Lecture Room

-• 10am explore BTA's Australian Plants collection; Guided Tour with Outback Horticulturist Paul Chambers
+• 10am Guided Australian Plants Tour with Outback Horticulturist Paul Chambers

 • 130pm Didgeridoo Jam and Australian stories beneath the eucalyptus and gum trees (Gold Canyon didge player Bernie Haley is shown in the photo at right and is our Emcee for the didge jam)

-Experience a taste of The Land Down Under -- the plants and culture of Australia are closer than you might expect, particularly on a special Saturday in late January when Boyce Thompson Arboretum celebrates Australia Day January 25.
+Experience a taste of The Land Down Under -- the plants and culture of Australia are closer than you might expect, particularly on a special Saturday in January when Boyce Thompson Arboretum celebrates Australia Day.

 Didge players, and those who own a didge but never learned the technique of circular breathing to play it, are invited to join Musician Bernie Haley for an informal didge jam session from 9-11am in the lecture room.
 For details or to sign-up, Call Bernie at 250.
 927. 5544, or e-mail him at firstname.lastname@example.org.
 Haley will also offer a concert open to all visitors that afternoon from 1:30-3:00, outdoors beneath the Eucalyptus trees if the weather is clement -- or in our lecture room of the Smith Building if the event of rain or excessive cold.

-At 10:00 join a walk-a-bout through our Australian plant collections; the Arboretum has a forest of massive Australian red gum and eucalyptus trees.
+Join a 10:00 AM walk-a-bout through our Australian plant collections; the Arboretum has a forest of massive Australian red gum and eucalyptus trees.
 Why have Australian trees in the Sonoran Desert?
 Learn more on a guided tour at 10am lead by Outback Horticulturist Paul Chambers (owner of the Australian Outback Nursery in Tonopah).
 Did those beer commercials make you want to learn How To Speak Australian?
 Visit that link above and explore to find a whole page dedicated to "Dingo Lingo" words and phrases.